-Looking for alternatives to candy?
+Looking for alternatives to cheap toys and candy?
 Check out these fun Easter gifts that will help your family create lasting memories.

 Last year, a Virginia-based lifestyle blogger I follow shared that she and her husband have a pretty unique Easter tradition.
 To celebrate the arrival of spring and prepare their children for the warm weather ahead, they fill each of their kid's baskets with a new swimsuit and a pair of flip-flops.
 The gifts are simple but give their family an excuse to set up a sprinkler in the backyard and spend some quality time together.

 Because I prefer activities and experiences over things, too, that idea really resonated with me.
 So, I've decided to do something similar with my own family this year and gift items that they'll actually use.
 Here are 13 fun non-candy Easter gifts that you and your crew can enjoy at home together.

 Make your baby's first Easter one for the books, and build their basket around The Tale of Peter Rabbit.
 You can gift them a set of cozy, organic cotton pajamas; a bunny-shaped play mat and illustrated board books to read together.
 Don't forget to include an heirloom picture frame, so they can look back on this special milestone someday.